iati-data-access/iati-data-access.github.io/docs/introduction/README.md

 * The methodology for accessing and processing the data;
-* A number of data files for each country, including:
+* One data file for each country in each language, including:
   * Quarterly aggregations of budgets, commitments, disbursements, and expenditures;
   * Aggregations by reporting organisation (and type), sector, aid type, finance, type, and implementing organisation;
 * An interface for accessing the data and methodology.

 ---------